 Troubles for Adams

-Yet, gossip was nothing compared to what his long-time friend Thomas Jefferson did.
+Yet, this gossip paled compared to Thomas Jefferson's betrayal of his friendship with Adams.
 Election ugliness reached a climactic point when "Jefferson paid several journalists to libel Adams."
 One even suggested that Adams had hermaphroditical personality traits.
 It's worth noting, though, that Jefferson and Adams later mended their friendship and corresponded from 1812–1826, leaving behind an important collection of letters.
 Remarkably, they both died on the same day, July 4, 1826.

 Troubles for Jefferson

 On the other hand, the Federalists equally scandalized Jefferson.
 One newspaper quoted that if Jefferson became president, "Murder, robbery, rape, adultery and incest will be openly taught and practiced, the air will be rent with the cries of the distressed, the soil will be soaked with blood, and the nation black with crimes."
 The president of Yale University, a supporter of Adams, expressed fear that wives and daughters would become victims of legal prostitution.
 In addition, opponents attacked Jefferson's deist beliefs while also exposing his intimate relationship with one of his slaves, Sally Hemings.
 (DNA tests have confirmed that he most likely fathered one if not more of Sally's children.)

 Yet, this was just the beginning of U.S. presidential election mudslinging.
 Other contentious elections include Lincoln vs. Douglas, Cleveland vs. Blaine, Johnson vs. Goldwater and Nixon vs. Muskie.
 And mudslinging wasn't limited to newspapers and supporters of candidates.
 Sometimes, like today, presidential candidates threw their fair share of mud, too.